wassimkerdoun/ADVANCED-OPTIONS-PRICER/README.md

 1. Accurate pricing of European options using the Black-Scholes model and Monte Carlo simulations.
 2. Visualization of the volatility smile and surface under the Heston model.
 3. Comparative analysis of the convergence speeds of Euler-Maruyama and Milstein schemes.
+4. Implementation and evaluation of variance reduction techniques (antithetic variates and control variates).
-4. Insights into the computational efficiency and accuracy of different numerical methods.
+5. Insights into the computational efficiency and accuracy of different numerical methods.

 ---